In the Kitch

 Joss Dyckson

-Sloppy Joes are an American staple, and this electric skillet version has the same ease and tangy, savory flavor.
+Sloppy Joes are an American staple, and this electric skillet version has the same ease and tangy, savory flavor but you can make them wherever you can haul your electric skillet.

 Prevent your screen from going dark